 The CDCA offers this Breeders List as an information service only.
 The CDCA does not guarantee, endorse, recommend or approve any individual breeder, puppy or dog.

-In order to be included on this list Breeders must be a CDCA adult voting member in good standing and are required to submit a CDCA Breeders' List Application to the Breeder Referral Chair which then requires approval by the Board of Directors.
+In order to be included on the CDCA Breeders' List, you must be a CDCA adult voting member in good standing and are required to submit a CDCA Breeders' List Application to the CDCA Breeder Referral Chair which then requires approval by the Board of Directors.
 Breeders will not be qualified to be on the list if they do not own or co-own a bitch or a dog at stud that has produced a litter within two years or do not meet the qualifications as defined in the Code of Ethics.
 It is the responsibility of the Breeder to submit any changes to their address, phone or any new/revised information to the Breeder Referral Chair.
 An application expires automatically two years from the last litter produced by their bitch or stud.
 It is the Breeder's responsibility to keep the Breeder Referral Chair informed of the month and year of the last litter whelped as well as the bitch or stud full name and AKC Registration number.
 The CDCA Breeders' List will be updated periodically, as deemed necessary by the Breeder Referral Chair, requiring all who wish to remain on the list to resubmit an application.

 Breeders: you can also update your breeding status by sending a note to the CDCA Breeder Referral Chair with one of the following: